Carla-de-Beer/java-projects/Spring Boot Projects/Pets API/README.md

-# Pet List API
+# Pets API

-This is a simple Spring Boot project that makes use of locally stored mock data as well as a MongoDB connection in order to provide a list of pets.
+This is a Spring Boot project that makes use of locally stored mock data as well as a MongoDB connection in order to provide a list of pets.

 Based the online tutorial "REST API: Java Spring Boot and MongoDB": https://www.codementor.io/gtommee97/rest-api-java-spring-boot-and-mongodb-j7nluip8d